IBM/trusted-service-identity/README.md

 helm dep update charts/ti-key-release-2 helm package --dependency-update charts/ti-key-release-2
 ```
+Your new helm charts are ready to deploy.

 ### Deploy Helm charts
+TI helm charts are included with this repo under [charts/](./charts/) directory.
+You can use them directly or use the charts that you just created above.

+In order to setup your Trusted Identity environment, provide the cluster information
-The helm charts are ready to deploy.
-Replace X.X.X with proper version numbers
+during the helm install.
+Replace X.X.X with a proper version numbers.

 ```console
 helm install ti-key-release-2-X.X.X.tgz --debug --name ti-test \